Bl00D-ST4R/pyfort-evan-clement-int2/README.md

 Game algorithm :
 First you are briefly introduced to the game, then compose your team of players.
-When you have finished, you have to choose a player and a type of challenge to play
+When you have finished, you have to choose a player and a type of challenge to play Then you play the challenge and if you win you get a key Once you have 3 keys, you are taken to the treasure room to solve the final challenge If you win, congratulations !
+The game is over and yeah you won If you don't, then sadly you lost but you can replay !
+For details on how each function works/is implemented, please refers to the comments in the code.

+Have fun !